lukereding/book_notes/book_list.md

 ## started

 - Behave
-- Mindware

 ## to read

 - Mate choice, Rosenthal
 - Fooled by randomness
 - Collaborative intelligence
-- Smarter Faster Better: The Secrets of Being Productive in Life and Business
 - Thinking: The New Science of Decision-Making, Problem-Solving, and Prediction
 - Turing’s Cathedral: The Origins of the Digital Universe.
 - Nonsense: The Power of Not Knowing.